Maritime Accident Attorney

 The coast of Texas is home to many maritime industries.
 International shipping, the oil and gas industry, and the Houston Ship Channel provide many jobs to residents of the greater Houston region.
 Maritime work, whether on a dock or on an oil and gas drilling rig, is dangerous, despite laws requiring owners and employers to maintain safe workplaces.
 The safety of workers often depends on the ability of another worker to do his or job properly or to communicate effectively.
 Equipment must be perfectly maintained at all times.
 When training of workers is poor or maintenance faulty, serious maritime accidents happen.

-Protecting Victims of Maritime Accident Injury
+Victims of Maritime Accident Injury

-Learn about our maritime injury lawyers
+Learn about our maritime injury lawsuits in Houston, Tx

 Gary S. Tucker & Associates prides itself on having the best maritime personal injury lawyers in Houston, Texas.
 Our team works with offshore injury claims, offshore injury disputes, barge injury law, and any other additional reason for accident connected with the sea or seafaring commercial activity.